growilabs/growi-docs/docs/guide/getting-started/centos.md

 * \(Option\) systemd
 * \(Option\) Apache or nginx

-Option となっているものは必須ではありませんが、このドキュメントではこれら全てを利用し、全文検索可能な GROWI を Apache or nginx でリバースプロキシする環境を構築し、systemd でホスト起動と同時に起動させるところまでを扱います。
+Software listed as 'Option' are not required, but in this document all are used, from constructing an environment using Apache or nginx as a reverse proxy for the full-text search feasible Growi, to simultaneous activation with the host using systemd.

-## node.js 8.x & npm のインストール
+## Install node.js 8.x & npm

 ### NodeSource repository を利用する